 There are more than just beer tents at Oktoberfest in Munich.

 There are plenty of reasons to visit Germany’s largest beer festival, but it can be a good idea to know what you’re getting into before you go.
 There are more than just beer tents at Oktoberfest.

 The German word for tent is Zelt, and there are over a dozen at this year’s festival.
 Each one serves different types of food and drinks, with some serving traditional Bavarian fare while others may serve other cuisines alongside their beers.

 Listen to Polka Music

-Oktoberfest is not complete without the lively polka music.
-This traditional German music originated in the early 19th century and is still a popular genre today.
-If you want to get into the spirit of Oktoberfest, be sure to listen to some polka music.
+Oktoberfest is not complete without lively polka music.
+This traditional German music originated in the early 19th century and is still popular today.
+If you want to get into the spirit of Oktoberfest, listen to some polka music.

 Eat Traditional German Foods

 No matter where you celebrate Oktoberfest, you can’t do so without eating traditional German foods.
 There are many delicious options to choose from, such as sauerkraut, bratwurst, pretzels, and of course, plenty of beer.
 In the above picture, we received a nice welcome appetizer platter at our table in the Schützen-Festzelt tent.